Skip to main content

 The number of the missing athletes may even go higher as organisers of the game in Gold Coast verify the whereabouts of two squash players from Sierra Leone.

-“We’re obviously looking at it very carefully,” Commonwealth Games Federation chief executive David Grevemberg told reporters.-NAN
+“We’re obviously looking at it very carefully,” Commonwealth Games Federation chief executive David Grevemberg told reporters.

 “We have a service to people who have legitimate visas to be in this country,” he added.